 This Disclosure Statement and certain of the Appendices hereto may contain projections of, among other things, future results of operations.
 RFSC does not as a matter of course publicly disclose projections.
-However, it is anticipated that, starting in 2005, and most years thereafter for the next seven to ten years, RFSC will apply for an aggregate of at least \$145 million of Section 847 Refunds.
+However, it is anticipated that, starting in 2005, and most years thereafter for the next seven to ten years, RFSC will apply for an aggregate of at least \$145 million of Section 847 Refunds (and possibly substantially in excess of such amount).
 There can be no assurance, however, that any or all of the Section 847 Refunds will be available.
-See "Financial Information - Section 847 Refunds".
-In addition, the Bank Committee is providing a proposed operating budget for Reorganized RFSC (the "Proposed Budget"), a copy of which is annexed to the Disclosure Statement as Appendix E, among other things, for purposes of demonstrating that, as required by Section 1129(a)(11) of the Bankruptcy Code, confirmation of the Plan is not likely to be followed by the liquidation, or the need for further financial reorganization, of RFSC.
-This information was prepared by, or for, the Bank Committee and was not prepared with a view toward compliance with published guidelines of the Securities and Exchange Commission (the "SEC"), the American Institute of Certified Public Accountants or any other regulatory or professional agency or body, generally accepted accounting principles or consistency with audited financial statements.
-The Proposed Budget for funding Reorganized RFSC's post-Effective Date operating expenses (including any indemnification obligations) reflects extensive negotiations between the Bank Committee and the Unsecured Creditors' Committee on behalf of the Debtor and RGH, respectively, and discussions with the Hon.
-James A. Goodman, the contemplated Chief Executive Officer of Reorganized RFSC.
-Although the Bank Committee believes the Proposed Budget is reasonable and should be adequate, there can be no assurance that Reorganized RFSC will have sufficient funds to cover all operating expenses and, therefore, will be able to continue operating until any or all of the potential assets of the Debtor's estate can be recovered.
+See "Financial Information - Assets of RFSC -Section 847 Refunds".
+In addition, the Creditors' Committee is providing a proposed operating budget for Reorganized RFSC (the "Proposed Budget"), a copy of which is annexed to the Disclosure Statement as Appendix E, among other things, for purposes of demonstrating that, as required by Section 1129(a)(11) of the Bankruptcy Code, confirmation of the Plan is not likely to be followed by the liquidation, or the need for further financial reorganization, of RFSC.
+This information was prepared by, or for, the Creditors' Committee and was not prepared with a view toward (a) compliance with the published guidelines of the Securities and Exchange Commission (the "SEC"), the American Institute of Certified Public Accountants or any other regulatory or professional agency or body, or generally accepted accounting principles or (b) consistency with audited financial statements.
+The Proposed Budget for funding Reorganized RFSC's post-Effective Date operating expenses (including any indemnification obligations) reflects extensive negotiations between the Bank Committee and the Creditors' Committee on behalf of the Debtor and RGH, respectively, and discussions with James A. Goodman ("Goodman"), the contemplated Chief Executive Officer of Reorganized RFSC.
+Although the Creditors' Committee believes the Proposed Budget is reasonable and should be adequate, there can be no assurance that Reorganized RFSC will have sufficient funds to cover all operating expenses and, therefore, will be able to continue operating until any or all of the potential assets of the Debtor's estate can be recovered.
 See "Financial Information - Proposed Budget of Reorganized RFSC" and "Risk Factors".

-Furthermore, the Proposed Budget and the anticipated recovery with respect to the Section 847 Refunds are based upon a number of assumptions and estimates presented with numerical specificity and considered reasonable by the Bank Committee when taken as a whole.
+Furthermore, the Proposed Budget and the anticipated recovery with respect to the Section 847 Refunds are based upon a number of assumptions and estimates presented with numerical specificity and considered reasonable by the Creditors' Committee when taken as a whole.
 These assumptions and estimates, however, are subject to inherent uncertainties and to a wide variety of significant known and unknown business, economic and competitive risks that may cause RFSC's actual expenses and actual recovery with respect to the potential assets of its estate to be materially different from those projected.
-Such risks include, among others, the following:
+These and other risks arising in connection with the Restructuring include, among others, the following: